thebyrdman-git/ansai/docs/self-healing/UNIVERSAL_SELF_HEALING.md

 ## 📈 Success Metrics

-After deploying to MiracleMax, you can expect:
+After deploying to TestServer, you can expect:

 - **95% of service failures** automatically resolved
 - **< 15 seconds** average healing time